-Our CareCentric record-sharing solutions are designed exclusively for the UK market to integrate health and social care services across entire communities.
-Altogether, 45+ CCGs have our integrated record solutions deployed in their area.
+Our CareCentric record-sharing solutions are designed exclusively for the UK market to join up health and social care services for Integrated Care Systems.
+We are the market leader, holding over 20 million patient records.

 The CareCentric product suite can operate at many levels from an integrated record viewer to a complete cross-organisational assessment and care planning solution to providing analytics for population health management.

 CareCentric supports assessments, data collection, workflow and notifications across care communities so that care can be planned and integrated effectively around the patient and tailored for their individual needs.
 It is available on smartphones and tablets as well as desktop PCs, allowing care professionals to decentralise care.
 They can access and capture patient data wherever they need to, whether at various locations within a hospital or GP practice, at other hospitals, in the community or at home.